tbarker/5X-Crypto-Security-Guide/README.md

 1. Pick your two passphrases
 2. Include your **Static** passphrase in a Letter of Wishes alongside your Will.
 3. Include your **Static** passphrase in a Letter of Instruction for your Power of Attorney.
-4. Mark the iOS device as **Home**, and the Android Tablet as Office. **Use** them only with their associated location's hardware wallet from now.
+4. Mark the iOS device as **Home**, and the Android Tablet as Office.
+Use them *only with their associated location's hardware* wallet from now on.
-5. Set-up Keystone wallet using **Personal** passphrase.
+5. Set up Keystone wallet using **Personal** passphrase.
-6. Epoxy a keyring chain with the small toy and Airtag to the Keystone.
+6. Epoxy a keychain with the small toy and AirTag to the Keystone.
 7. Use the Keystone Dice Mode and **Static** passphrase to set up one more wallet, called **Guardian** A. (Keystone allows for up to 3 independent wallets.)
-8. Use [Keystone Dice Mode](https://guide.keyst.one/docs/dice-roll) and the **Static** passphrase, to make a wallet called **Guardian** B and restore that as your third Keystone Wallet.
+8. Use [Keystone Dice Mode](https://guide.keyst.one/docs/dice-roll) and the **Static** passphrase to make a wallet called **Guardian** B and restore that as your third Keystone Wallet.
 9. Set up Trezor as your **Office** wallet.
 10. Set up Ledger as your **Home** wallet.
 11. Install [Rabby Wallet](https://rabby.io) on your Android Wallet
-12. Install on your iOS ...
+12. Install on your iOS:
 	1. [Metamask Mobile](https://metamask.io/en-GB/download)
 	2. [Safe Wallet Mobile](https://help.safe.global/en/articles/40805-connect-external-signer-key) app
 13. For each **Holding**…